ROBERT WILLIAMS BUCHANAN (1841 - 1901)

 I commend this system of things to the attention of the Marquess of Queensberry.
 It is only possible, I think, in a country where Christianity has got the better of justice and common-sense, and where a man may be lynched by a Christian Press and a Christian public long before he is really put on trial.
 I have too much sympathy with his lordship's creed to think that the man who holds it would approve of such a system.
 So far from thinking him “notoriously corrupt,” I think him notoriously brave and honest, anxious that all men should have, under Queensberry and all rules, a fair trial and fair play; and I would certainly be the last man in the world to offer him disrespect.—Yours, &c.,

-19 April ROBERT BUCHANAN
+19 April ROBERT BUCHANAN.

-The Star (22 April, 1895)
+The Star (22 April, 1895 - p.2)

 OSCAR WILDE.